metayeti/myst2/CONTRIBUTING.md

 ## Code style guide

-Please adhere, as strictly as possible, to the following style guide when adding code to this codebase.
+Please adhere, as strictly as physics allows at any given moment, to the following style guide when adding code to this codebase.

 ### 1. Write optimal and performant code

 Write code that performs optimally.
+Always consider performance.

 Avoid obvious things like string comparisons, duplicating memory, adding unnecessary objects to memory, having poor locality in your memory and similar.
 Avoid needless complexity.
 Use optimal algorithms and data structures.
 Prefer simple for loops to functional nesting, especially when dealing with realtime functions.
 A 6-deep for loop has significantly less overhead for the JS engine than a 6-deep functional tower.

 Opposite to what you normally hear, when working on this codebase I want you to optimize early and plan ahead.
 Above all, this is a game engine and as such, performance is a first-class citizen and should be on your mind regardless of what you're doing.
 Don't do something foolish like executing expensive code 60 frames per second.
 Off-load render surfaces when possible.
-In the myst.ui extension for example, all labels are surfaces because rendering text is expensive but rendering surfaces is cheap, and you only have to render text once and not 60 times per second.
+In the myst.ui extension for example, all labels are prerendered onto surfaces because rendering text is expensive but rendering surfaces is cheap, and you only have to render text once and not 60 times per second.
 Use common sense and be vigilant about performance at all times.

 This is a strict requirement and rule #1 for a reason.

 ### 2. Keep the code simple and try not to repeat yourself too much

 This is a given but is stated here explicitly for added emphasis.

 Simple, straightforward code is maintainable code and it also tends to be fast code.

 ### 3. Use tabs and only tabs to indent code